fancidev/qtinter/docs/reference.rst

    .. note::

       This function will wait indefinitely if the signal is never emitted or if the sender object is deleted.
-To avoid this, keep a strong reference to the sender object, or listen to its ``destroyed`` signal.
+To handle the latter situation, keep a strong reference to the sender object or listen to its ``destroyed`` signal.

 .. function:: asyncslot(fn: typing.Callable[[typing.Unpack[Ts]], typing.Coroutine[T]], *, task_runner: Callable[[typing.Coroutine[T]], asyncio.Task[T]] = qtinter.run_task) -> typing.Callable[[typing.Unpack[Ts]], asyncio.Task[T]]